Fredcraft19/EasyEngine/README.md

 # EasyEngine
 A WIP (Work In Progress), Basic, 2D Game Engine written in JavaScript for the Canvas in HTML5.
 It is meant to be easy and simple to use.
 Heavily inspired by the Unity Game Engine in structure.
 ## EasyEngine File Structure
+The `editor.html` file is the one you run to use the editor.

 The `engine/` folder contains all the core EasyEngine source files, this is the actual engine.

 The `assets/` folder contains all dev-made/dev-uploaded files from the editor